CALCULATE YOUR SIP RETURNS

 NRE/NRO NON-PIS Account:

-Though not mandatory, investors can invest in Initial Public Offerings (IPO) or in mutual funds through a non-PIS account.
-This is, again, classified as an NRE and NRO Non-PIS account.
-Transactions made through the NRE account can be repatriated, while NRO doesn’t allow repatriation.
-Moreover, the NRO Non-PIS accounts allow trading in futures and options.
+In NRE/NRO Account: To invest in Initial Public Offerings (IPO) or in mutual funds, investors must open a NRI saving account.
+This is, again, classified as an NRE and NRO Saving account.
+Transactions made through the NRE account can be repatriated, while NRO allows repatriation but with certain limits (up to 1 million USD is permitted in one financial year).
+Further, futures and options are allowed in the NRO Non-PIS account by FEMA regulations.

 PIS Account

-To create a seamless process, you must link your trading NRO trading account to your NRO bank account (non-repatriable account).
+To create a seamless process, you must link your NRO trading account to your NRO bank account (non-repatriable account).
 One must complete the process to manage their funds earned in India.
-An NRO account doesn't allow the transfer of money overseas; only the principal investment amount is repatriable after you pay taxes.

 Several banks and brokerage firms offer trading account facilities.
 With the diversity of options available, investors need the knowledge to make informed choices.